Murder of Brianna Ghey: Reactions

 Ghey's death prompted responses from her family, local community, politicians, charities, activists, and musicians.
 Ghey's family said her death had "left a massive hole in our family".
 Emma Mills, headteacher of Birchwood Community High School said: "We are shocked and truly devastated to hear of the death of Brianna."
 A parent of one of Ghey's friends, speaking with the Daily Mail, alleged that the killing was a hate crime.
-Police initially stated that they had no evidence supporting the claim that this was a hate crime, but since have opened an investigation as to whether or not the killing may be a hate crime.

 Labour Party MP Dawn Butler said on Twitter that "Anyone in the media who is using her deadname trying to erase Brianna's identity should be ashamed of themselves."
 Another Labour Party MP Nadia Whittome said: "Brianna deserved a chance to become a beautiful adult woman, and to live to see a world where trans people are safe and respected."
 Former Labour Party leader Jeremy Corbyn responded by saying "she was killed because she wanted to be herself", and adding "My thoughts are with Brianna's family and the trans community fighting for safety, dignity and liberation".

 The Miami Herald reported that thousands in the LGBTQ community and users of social media were grieving over the stabbing death of Ghey.
 LGBTQ rights charity Stonewall and transgender youth charity Mermaids expressed sympathy for Ghey's family.
 Transgender community helplines reported large increases in calls soon after Ghey's death, with topics concerning "transphobia, gender identity and hate crimes".
 Various musicians tweeted their sorrow, disgust and support, including Yungblud, Big Joanie and Reverend and the Makers.

+Posthumous gender recognition

+Twitter campaigns called for the UK government to issue a Gender Recognition Certificate to Ghey "so that she can have the dignity in death that everyone else in this world takes for granted".
+A petition circulated, reaching more than 13,000 signatures, for Ghey's death certificate to posthumously reflect her gender as female.
+The petition was rejected by the British government, who stated in response that the current policy "strikes the right balance" and that they had no plans to change it.

+In April 2023, the Trans Safety Network reported that, contrary to popular belief, "in an ongoing case concerning a trans person's death, the coroner has agreed that a Gender Recognition Certificate is unnecessary in order to record the correct name and gender of a trans person on their death certificate."

+In the third quarter of 2023, the death of Brianna Ghey was registered under her correct name and female gender at death.